Chapter Three: Minifig Weapons

 away from the center of Explosion.
 Fixed objects, such as brick walls,

 Each Explosive can only be used once, for obvious reasons.
-If you

 3.3: Bodily Protection